jec-project/jec-app-samples/README.md

 # JEC Sample Projects

-JEC Sample Projects are a part of the [JavaScript Entreprise Container][jec-url] projects.
+JEC Sample Projects are a part of the [JavaScript Enterprise Container][jec-url] projects.

 [![][jec-logo]][jec-url]